-Vivid imagery of a man known to his friends and family as the “gentle giant” handcuffed, defenseless, quietly and respectfully telling a Minneapolis police officer, “I can’t breathe” and “you’re killing me” as that officer — who was sworn to protect and serve all of the city’s residents — nonchalantly and inhumanely grinds his knee into the gentle giant’s neck for nearly 10 minutes — this image is inescapable in my mind.
+The vivid imagery of a man—known to his friends and family as the gentle giant; handcuffed, defenseless, quietly and respectfully telling a Minneapolis police officer, “I can’t breathe” and “you’re killing me” as that officer sworn to protect and serve all of that city’s citizens, inhumanly and nonchalantly grinds his knee into the gentle giant’s neck for nearly 10 minutes—is inescapable in my mind.

 As bystanders watched and pleaded with the officer to release his knee off of that human being’s neck, the officer looked straight into a woman’s camera phone while she was recording the entire incident and displayed not one ounce of sympathy or compassion on his cold, expressionless face.

-The gentle giant, clearly in agonizing pain, cried out “Mama” in hopes that his deceased mother would somehow manifest into this world to come and save him; his life slowly slipping away as three other officers, sworn to protect and serve all citizens, stood by and watched.
+The gentle giant, clearly in agonizing pain, cried out “Momma” in hopes his deceased mother would somehow manifest into this world to come and save him; his life slowly slipping away as three other officers, sworn to protect and serve all citizens, stood by and watched.

-The human being, who had the police called on him for allegedly passing a counterfeit $20 bill at a nearby store, laid motionless on a concrete street in Minneapolis while the officer, with his left hand in his left pocket continued to dig his knee into that man’s neck.
+The human being, who had the police called on him for allegedly passing a counterfeit $20 bill at a nearby store, laid motionless on a concrete street in Minneapolis as the officer, with his left hand in his left pocket continues to dig his knee into that man’s neck.

-Bystanders screamed in anger and disbelief at the officers and implored them to “check that man’s pulse” as they noticed he had not moved for nearly three minutes.
+The bystanders screamed in anger and disbelief at the officers and implored them to “Check that man’s pulse” as they noticed he had not moved for nearly three minutes.

 The officer finally, casually, released his death grip from the man’s neck.
-EMTs arrived, checked his pulse, then haphazardly picked his limp body up and placed him in the back of an ambulance.
+EMTs arrive, check his pulse, then haphazardly pick his limp body up and place him in the back of an ambulance.

 George Floyd was pronounced dead a short time later.

-The image of that insidiously barbaric and callous act which took place on Monday, May 25, will be embedded in my brain for a very long time.
+The image of that insidiously barbaric and callous act that took place on Monday, May 25, will be embedded in my brain for a very long time.